chauff/cse1500-web-transcripts/Lecture-1.md

 2. Fat URLs should not be shared - you never know what kind of history information you share with others if you hand out the URLs generated for you!
 3. Fat URLs are also not a good idea when it comes to web caches - these caches rely on the *one page per request* paradigm; fat URLs though follow the *one page per user* paradigm.
 4. Dynamically generating HTML every time a user requests a web resource adds to the server load.
-5. All of this effort still does not completely avoid loosing the user: as soon as the user navigates away from the web site, the user's identification is lost.
+5. All of this effort does not completely avoid loosing the user: as soon as the user navigates away from the web site, the user's identification is lost.

 To conclude, fat URLs are a valid option for authentication as long as you are aware of the issues they have.

-### HTTP basic authentication
+### Authentication by HTTP basic authentication

-Let's move on to the final authentication option: **HTTP basic authentication**.
+Let's move on to the final authentication option we consider here: **HTTP basic authentication**.
 You are already familiar with this type of authentication: the server asks the user **explicitly** for authentication by requesting a valid username and a password.
 HTTP has a built-in mechanism to support this process through the `WWW-Authenticate` and `Authorization` headers.
 Since HTTP is **stateless**, once a user has logged in, the login information has to be resend to the server with every single HTTP request the user's device is making.

 Here is a concrete example of HTTP basic authentication: